wlaurance/go-flow-s3/README.md

 go-flow-s3 attempts to limit scope as much as possible.
 Therefore, you must provide the `BUCKETNAME` in your env.
-The AWS credentials for `mitchellh/amz` must have GET, PUT, and DELETE permissions for your particular `BUCKETNAME`.
+The AWS credentials for `mitchellh/amz` must have GET, PUT, and DELETE permissions for your particular `S3_BUCKET`.

 This micro service is running on a Dokku instance, but could easily be run on a Heroku Dyno or your own server.